 Are you using low-quality images for your pins or pinning your content for the day all at once?
 These are just 2 of common pinning mistakes that could be jeopardizing your Pinterest presence.

-After going through this course, it’s reaffirmed to me that Pinterest is a powerhouse!
+This course has reaffirmed to me that Pinterest is a powerhouse!
 No matter your niche, you have the potential to drive amazing amounts of traffic back to your blog with the right framework in place.

 I just checked my Google analytics and Pinterest accounts for over 90% of my blog’s traffic at the moment.
 Cool, right?
 I highly recommend creating a business account of your own and getting acquainted with the platform.